-April Edwards (formerly Kontostathis) earned a Ph.D. in computer science from Lehigh University, as well as MA an BA in mathematics.
-Dr. Edwards is currently holds a position as Professor of Cyber Science at the US Naval Academy.
-Dr. Edwards is an expert in machine learning technologies related to the analysis of textual data, and has co-authored written numerous articles that describe methods for determining the most critical values in the reduced dimensionality matrix, and improving the efficiency and effectiveness of Latent Semantic Indexing (LSI).
-She has also authored many articles on using machine learning techniques to detect cyber predation and cyber bullying.
-Dr. Edwards began her academic career as a professor at Ursinus College and has served as department chair, associate dean, and Interim Vice President for Academic Affairs and Interim Dean of the College at Ursinus.
-She also served as the Vice President for Academic Affairs and Dean of the Faculty at Elmhurst College.
-Dr. Edwards has served as PI or co-PI for grants in excess of $1.2 million from the National Science Foundation.
+April Edwards (formerly Kontostathis) earned a Ph.D. in computer science from Lehigh University and an MA in mathematics from Duke University.
+Dr. Edwards currently holds a position as a Professor of Cyber Science at the US Naval Academy.
+Dr. Edwards is an expert in machine learning technologies and text analysis.
+She has co-authored numerous articles describing methods for determining the most critical values in the reduced dimensionality matrix and improving Latent Semantic Indexing (LSI) efficiency and effectiveness.
+She has authored many articles on machine learning techniques to detect cyber predation and cyberbullying.
+Dr. Edwards began her academic career as a professor in 2003 and served as department chair, associate dean, Interim Vice President for Academic Affairs, and Interim Dean of the College at Ursinus College in Collegeville, PA.
+She also served as the Vice President for Academic Affairs and Dean of the Faculty at Elmhurst College in Elmhurst, IL.
+Dr. Edwards has served as PI or co-PI for grants of over $1.2 million from the National Science Foundation.

 Lynne Edwards is a Professor of Media and Communication Studies at Ursinus College in Collegeville, PA, and a Distinguished Fellow at the Annenberg School of Public Policy at the University of Pennsylvania.
 Dr. Edwards is the author of several publications, including “Victims, Villains, and Vixens: Teen girls and Internet Crime” in Girl Wide Web: Girls, the Internet, and the Negotiation of Identity.
 Sharon Mazzarella, editor.
 (Peter Lang Publishing, 2005), “Black Like Me: Value Commitment and Television Viewing Preferences of U.S. Black Teenage Girls in Black Marks: Minority Ethnic Audiences and Media" (Ashgate, 2001), “Choices and Voices: Deciding Between Qualitative and Quantitative Methodologies.” in Communication Impact: Designing Research That Matters.
 Susanna Hornig Priest, editor.
 Lanham: (Rowman & Littlefield, 2005), and “Slaying in Black and White: Kendra as Tragic Mulatta in Buffy the Vampire Slayer” in Fighting the Forces: Essays on the Meaning of Buffy the Vampire Slayer (Rowman & Littlefield, 2002).
-Dr. Edwards co-edited a volume about the final two seasons of Buffy the Vampire Slayer, Buffy Goes Dark: Essays on the Final Two Seasons of Buffy the Vampire Slayer on Television (McFarland Publishers, 2008).
+Dr. Edwards co-edited a volume about the final two seasons of Buffy the Vampire Slayer called Buffy Goes Dark: Essays on the Final Two Seasons of Buffy the Vampire Slayer on Television (McFarland Publishers, 2008).